”More

 • Automatic or “intelligent” settings reduce “unnatural” effects like this, but increase the risk of using too much compression without realising it.

-The Golden Rule
+The Golden Rule (of thumb)

 If the gain reduction meter doesn’t return to zero several times a bar, you’re almost certainly using too much compression